-If you decide that purchasing your future campervan from a dealership is best for you that can be a pretty daunting decision.
-For many, this vehicle purchase will be the most expensive purchase of their lives.
+If you decide purchasing your future campervan from a dealership is best for you, that can be daunting.
+For many, this vehicle purchase will be one of the most expensive purchases of their lives.
 It was for us.
-And it can be a scary experience walking into a dealership, like swimming with a pool of sharks.
+And it can be a scary experience walking into a dealership, like swimming in a pool of sharks.

-We learned so much from our first van buying experience and we want to share with you every tip and trick that helped us get a great deal for our brand new Ford Transit van.
-Read below to learn more about our experience.
+We learned so much from our first van-buying experience, and we want to share every tip and trick that helped us get a great deal for our brand-new Ford Transit van.
+Please read below to learn more about our experience.

 Learn the Terminology

-The first step before negotiating your van purchase is to learn basic dealership terminology.
-You want to become fluent with several of these terms before walking into a dealership.
+Before negotiating your van purchase, the first step is to learn basic dealership terminology.
+You want to become fluent in several of these terms before entering a dealership.

 Window Sticker

 The “window sticker” gets its name because this large informative sticker is usually stuck onto the windows of all new vehicles at every dealership.
-This window sticker is perhaps the single most important document when you are assessing the vehicle and how much it initially costs.
-There is lots of information packed into this sticker, and we will isolate the important information in this sticker below.
+This window sticker is perhaps the most important document when assessing the vehicle and how much it initially costs.
+Much information is packed into this sticker, and we will isolate the critical information in the above window sticker.

 MSRP/Sticker Price

 The MSRP is the manufacturer’s suggested retail price and is the “recommended” price for the vehicle.
-Because the MSRP is always listed on the window sticker, it is also often referred to as the “sticker price”.
-This price includes the vehicle’s base price, additional options, and the destination/delivery fee.
+Because the MSRP is always listed on the window sticker, it is often called the “sticker price.”
+This includes the vehicle’s base price, additional options, and the destination/delivery fee.

-For buyers, this is pretty much the maximum you should ever pay for your vehicle.
+For buyers, this is the maximum you should ever pay for your vehicle.
 The MSRP is usually negotiated down.
-We will discuss further below how to effectively do this.
+We will discuss further how to do this effectively.

 Options/Optional Equipment

-Optional Equipment (or “Options”) are additional equipment that comes with the vehicle that are on top of the vehicle’s base model.
-Usually options might entail nicer seats, additional keys, a stronger engine, a moon roof, etc”.
+Optional Equipment (or “Options”) are additional equipment that comes with the vehicle that is on top of the vehicle’s base model.
+Usually, options might entail nicer seats, extra keys, a stronger engine, a moon roof, etc.”

 Ironically, options are not REALLY optional.
 Since these options are already built into the vehicle, you cannot ask the dealer to get rid of them to lower the price of the vehicle.